soundpress/RulesOfNYC/docs/c04/index.rst

    User.
 An individual or entity for which goods, services, or construction are to be purchased.

    VENDEX.
-A computerized citywide system providing comprehensive contract management information.
+A term referring to the PASSPort portal and database.

    Vendor.
 An actual or potential contractor.